CarmeloXue/transfer_system/README.md

 - Pending.
 Transacion in pending status will not have any fund changes in any account.
 A pending transaction means all users are valid and the transaction can be made when service recieve this request based on user's balance.
 - Processing.
 Transaction in pending status indicates source account have been deducted.
 Service start to deduct exact amount from source account.
 - Fulfiled.
 Transaction in Fulfiled status indicates destination account have been topped up.
 Service add exact amount to destination account.
-- Refunded.
-Transaction in Refunded status indicates previous deducted amount have been add back to source account, and destination account have no balance change in within this transacion.
-In rare cases(like the destination exceed amount limit), we need to return amount deducted from source acount back to it.
+- Failed.
+Transaction in Refunded status indicates previous tried, but the try action timeout in CreateTransaction api, so I'll call Cancel, to cancel the tried

 ### Fund Movement Stage